 Installing it was the first time I saw the inside of a computer.

-After we’d finally got the Sandblaster working, we had to format a boot disk to get the right balance of RAM and extended memory assigned in order to cope with the extra processing it needed for stereo sound.
+After we’d finally got the Soundblaster working, we had to format a boot disk to get the right balance of RAM and extended memory assigned in order to cope with the extra processing it needed for stereo sound.

 I played that game to death – so much so, I ordered developer shareware through the mail so I could design my own levels.
 Soon enough, I was editing the .pak files to change the graphics, the sound effects and the music.